nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 Similar to other attributes of a `Person`, the `UserType` of a `Person` can be edited via the `edit` command.
 A `Person` can be changed from a `buyer` to a `seller` & vice versa.
 This can be done with the command: `edit INDEX t/seller`

+## Feature `find` enhanced
+In addition to the original `NameContainsKeywordsPredicate`, more predicates concerning each of the attributes in a `Person` are created.
+They can be fed to the `FindCommand` to filter out `Person` with the specified keywords in the specified attribute.

 # Documentation, logging, testing, configuration, dev-ops

 This is how we do our [documentation](https://se-education.org/addressbook-level3/Documentation.html).